Shanghai widens COVID testing as other Chinese cities impose curbs | Health

 Shanghai widens COVID testing as other Chinese cities impose curbs

 Shanghai on Friday announced a record 21,000 new cases and a third consecutive day of COVID testing as a lockdown of its 26 million people showed no sign of easing and other Chinese cities tightened curbs - even in places with no recent infections.
-Beijing intervened in Shanghai after the failure of its effort to isolate COVID by locking the city down in stages, and insists that the country stick to its zero COVID policy that it says is essential to keeping death rates low and preventing its medical system from breaking down.
+Beijing authorities intervened in Shanghai after its failure to isolate COVID by locking the city down in stages, and insists that the country stick to its zero-tolerance policy to prevent its medical system from breaking down.

 Shanghai on Friday announced a record 21,000 new cases and a third consecutive day of COVID testing as a lockdown of its 26 million people showed no sign of easing and other Chinese cities tightened curbs - even in places with no recent infections.

-Beijing intervened in Shanghai after the failure of its effort to isolate COVID by locking the city down in stages, and insists that the country stick to its zero COVID policy that it says is essential to keeping death rates low and preventing its medical system from breaking down.
-Local authorities across China, which have mostly managed to keep COVID at bay for the last two years, are stepping up coronavirus control measures, including movement restrictions, mass testing and new quarantine centres.
+Beijing authorities intervened in Shanghai after its failure to isolate COVID by locking the city down in stages, and insists that the country stick to its zero-tolerance policy to prevent its medical system from breaking down.
+Authorities across China, which have mostly managed to keep COVID at bay for the last two years, are stepping up coronavirus control measures, including movement restrictions, mass testing and new quarantine centres.

-Cities that jumped into action this week included Zhengzhou, in central Henan province, which on Thursday said it would test all 12.6 million residents after finding a few asymptomatic cases in recent days.
+Cities that sprang into action this week include Zhengzhou, in central Henan province, which on Thursday said it would test all 12.6 million residents after finding a few asymptomatic cases.
 Beijing has strengthened regular screening for employees in the city's key sectors, requiring all staff at elderly care agencies, schools and institutions handling imported goods to take tests at least once a week.

-In Shizong county in southwest China's Yunnan province, shops were shut, transport suspended and residents barred from leaving their towns or villages after an asymptomatic person returned home from Shanghai and infected a household member.
-On Friday the northwestern city of Xian announced it would not allow its citizens to return from or visit areas where the virus is still highly prevalent without making arrangements with pandemic control departments first.

-The bank has revised its China second quarter growth forecast to 4% year-on-year from 5% year-on-year.
-'THUNDEROUS' ACTION

-Shanghai's outbreak has surpassed 130,000 cases in total, far exceeding the approximately 50,000 symptomatic cases recorded in the original Wuhan outbreak as of mid April 2020, although Chinese authorities did not start reporting asymptomatic cases until after Wuhan's peak.
-Stories of crowded and unsanitary central quarantine centres and fears of family separation have driven calls for home quarantine in Shanghai, and for China to review its "dynamic clearance" approach.
+Shanghai's outbreak has surpassed 130,000 cases in total, far exceeding the approximately 50,000 symptomatic cases recorded in the original outbreak in the central city of Wuhan, where the virus was first detected in late 2019, although Chinese authorities did not start reporting asymptomatic cases until after Wuhan's peak.
+Stories of crowded and unsanitary central quarantine centres and fears of family separation have driven calls for home quarantine in Shanghai.

-Although the government has not acceded to these requests, it has started allowing some close contacts to isolate at home and on Wednesday eased its policy of separating infected children from their parents.
-It is also transferring some patients to neighbouring provinces.
+The Shanghai government has started allowing some close contacts to isolate at home and on Wednesday eased its policy of separating infected children from their parents.
 However, food supply remains a concern with residents, due to a shortage of couriers.

-Authorities said they would allow more delivery personnel to leave locked-down areas and on Friday local media reported that platforms belonging to Alibaba and online grocer Dingdong Maicai had recalled roughly 3,500 workers altogether.
-On Friday afternoon, an invitation to join an unofficial meeting to discuss Shanghai residents' opinions about the COVID situation begin circulating in WeChat groups - a development interpreted by some as an indication of mounting frustration with the official response.

-The anonymous organisers of the event, which was scheduled for Saturday, said they would try to submit the meeting's minutes to the Shanghai government.
-Over 100,000 people had registered for the meeting by Friday lunch time although this had abruptly fallen to four people hours later, with no clear reason given.
+On Friday afternoon results for hashtag "Shanghai buy food" were blocked on the Twitter-like social media site Weibo.
+Weibo did not immediately respond to a request for comment.

 Shanghai has not indicated when it may lift its lockdown.
 Late on Thursday, Wu Zunyou, chief epidemiologist at the China Center for Disease Control and Prevention, said on its Weibo account that action taken in Shanghai had to be "thunderous" to cut off the chain of transmission.